min2ha/ukwa-site/content/target/55613/index.en.md

   "subject": null
 }

-# Telegraph, The:Call of Duty increases risk of Alzheimer's disease

 News article regarding a study that found those who play online games are more at risk of developing mental health issues